BrokenDev2007/Suzume/README.md

 > `/help` - All the other commands which you can use. [ I am just too lazy to mention them 🦥 ]

-# Credits 💗
-Some parts of the code are taken as inspiration from many projects.
-So KUDOS to them for developing the base-line idea.
-Special thanks to - https://github.com/mishalhossin/ for given the baseline code idea.
-I will love contributing more on this project.